Global Majority Consensus by Local Majority Polling on Graphs of a Given Degree Sequence: Introduction

-In addition to probability of a particular colour/opinion dominating, one is also interested in how long it takes to reach consensus.
-In the voter model, there is a duality between the voting process and multiple randoms walk on the graph.
-The time it takes for a single opinion to remain is the same as the time it takes for $n$ independent random walks - one starting at each vertex - to coalesce into a single walk, where two or more random walks coalesce if they are on the same vertex at the same time.
+In addition to which colour dominates, one is also interested in how long it takes to reach consensus.
+In the voter model, there is a duality between the voting process and multiple random walks on the graph.
+The time it takes for a single opinion to emerge is the same as the time it takes for $n$ independent random walks - one starting at each vertex - to coalesce into a single walk, where two or more random walks coalesce if they are on the same vertex at the same time.
 Thus, consensus time can be determined by studying this multiple walk process.
-In fact, the vertex at which the final coalescence occurs is also the vertex whose initial opinion is the one that becomes the consensus opinion, so this probabilities of converging to some opinion can be approached through this duality.
-See, e.g., \cite{AlFi}.

-The analyses of protocols dealing with majority consensus have not been readily amenable to the established techniques for the voter model, namely, martingales and coalescing random walks.
-Martingales have proved elusive and the random walks dual does not readily transfer, nor is there an obvious way of altering the walks appropriately.
+However, the analyses of local-majority-type protocols have not been readily amenable to the established techniques for the voter model, namely, martingales and coalescing random walks.
+Martingales have proved elusive and the random walks duality does not readily transfer, nor is there an obvious way of altering the walks appropriately.
 Thus, ad-hoc techniques and approaches have been developed.
-In the next section, we review and compare work closely related to our own, and elaborate upon the significance of it.